Coverage Path Planning for Spraying Drones: Coverage path planning.

 In many cases, the sprinkler is not characterized by the maker, however, a model fitting can be carried out so that the parameters $A$ and $B$ can be inferred using data from the drop's fall for a given sprinkler.
 In this method, we use the Levenberg-Marquardt Algorithm \cite{levenberg1944method} for finding the paraboloid parameters ($\hat{A}, \hat{B}$).
 Fig. \ref{subfig-3:adjustment} shows an example of a fitted model for a given set of observed drops.

 Next, let us assume that the terrain is horizontal, therefore, given the position of the vehicle, the spray footprint on the ground is determined by the intersection of the fitted paraboloid, equation (\ref{eq:paraboloide}), and the floor plane.
 In general, such footprint is described by an ellipsoidal shape.
 However, we restrict the intersection between the paraboloid and the floor to a circle.
 Look at Fig. \ref{fig:paraboloid}.
 The circle is the biggest one that fits into the ellipsoidal intersection.
-This restriction has several vantages: i) the plan is conservative, meaning that in the worst case more area is disinfected, ii) The path planning is simplified and the processing efficiency is improved.
+This restriction has several vantages: i) the plan is conservative, meaning that in the worst case more area is disinfected, ii) the path planning is simplified and iii) the processing efficiency is improved.
 A more detailed plan considering irregular footprints is left for future work.
 In summary, the footprint forms a circle, where its limit is given by the circumference with equation:

-where $r$ is the circle's radius.
-The proof of the intersection is straightforward, so the it is omitted.
+where $r$ is the circle's radius and (a, b) is the center of the circumference.
+The proof of the intersection between the paraboloid and the plane is straightforward, so it is omitted.
 Then, from now on, the area that is sprayed inside the circle will be called as the drone's footprint.
 Once the vehicle is moving, the footprint evolves to a disinfected lane.